 Since you are experiencing this set of symptoms, it seems possible that you have a milk allergy.
 It's a good idea to get the diagnosis from an allergist, so that the appropriate treatment can be identified.
 Other substances found in milk also can trigger allergic reactions in some people, including antibiotics given to cows, or the proteins of ragweed, linseed, peanut, or wheat that make their way into milk.
 People with a milk allergy may need to cut milk out of their diet entirely.

 Diagnosing food allergies is complex.
 And having symptoms that seem like a milk allergy doesn’t necessarily rule out the possibility of also having an intolerance to lactose.
 You have found that cutting milk products out of your diet works well for you, which is a great step.
-It may make sense to see an allergist to learn more about your own specific situation.
+It may make sense to see your health care provider or an allergist to learn more about your own specific situation.